-In essence, it’s the fundamental mechanism by which your muscles get bigger and stronger when you work out, and as such, if you’re working out regularly it’s something you’ll get used to experiencing.
-Some people even grow to enjoy the feeling as a sign of progress.
+This repair system is the fundamental mechanism by which your muscles get bigger and stronger when you work out.
+Anyone working out regularly will get used to experiencing muscle soreness.
+By understanding the positive outcome you will quickly grow to enjoy the feeling as a sign of progress.

-If you plan to take bodybuilding seriously, you should plan a whole week workout plan, concentration on different muscle groups each day, this allows you to train a new part of the body while other muscles recover from soreness.
+When you plan to take bodybuilding seriously, you should plan a week workout schedule.
+Concentration on different muscle groups each day allows you to train a new part of the body while other muscles recover from soreness.

 Be careful not to use muscle soreness solely as a gauge of how good your workout was, as a range of factors dictate how quickly you muscles will grow.
 Your diet is one particularly important one.
 You need to make sure you’re eating enough protein and have a balanced amount of carbs, fats, sugars and other essential nutrients in your diet.
 You also need proper rest and sleep, as it’s at night that your body tends to repair itself.